BrainCircuitsBehaviorLab/village/_sources/system_operation/GUI.md.txt

 Besides the calibration tools installed by default, you can create your own and have them appear here alongside the built-in ones — see the [Custom Calibrations][CALIBRATIONS] section for details.

 *   **`BPOD_WATER_CALIBRATION`:** Calibrates the relationship between valve opening time and the volume of water actually delivered, per behavior port, and lets you test a calibration by requesting a target volume.
 Only available when the Bpod is the configured behavior controller.
+See [Bpod Water Calibration](/calibrations/bpod_water.md).

 *   **`SOUND_CALIBRATION`:** Calibrates speaker output so a requested sound level corresponds to an actual, measured volume.
 Only available when `USE_SOUNDCARD` is **ON**.
+See [Sound Calibration](/calibrations/sound.md).

 *   **`CAMERA_CALIBRATION`:** Generates a printable symmetric circle grid used to calibrate lens distortion for the system cameras.
 Always available.
+See [Camera Calibration](/calibrations/camera.md).

-*   **`CORRIDOR_THRESHOLD_CALIBRATION`:** Lets you position the four corridor detection areas and tune their day/night pixel-detection thresholds while previewing the result on the live corridor image.
+*   **`CORRIDOR_THRESHOLD_CALIBRATION`:** Lets you position the four corridor detection areas and tune their day/night pixel-detection thresholds while previewing the result against a recorded corridor video.
 Only available when `USE_CORRIDOR` is **ON**.
+See [Corridor Threshold Calibration](/calibrations/thresholds.md).

-*   **`OPTOGRID_CALIBRATION`:** Provides a visual map of the optogenetic stimulation grid for selecting and testing individual LEDs.
+*   **`OPTOGRID_CALIBRATION`:** Provides a visual map of the OptoGrid device for composing an LED selection and inspecting it over Bluetooth.
 Always available.
+See [OptoGrid Calibration](/calibrations/optogrid.md).

 ---